Collateral for Education Loan: Everything You Need to Know

 - Immovable Property - Lenders will accept non-agricultural land with a clearly defined border as well as immovable property such as a standalone home, apartment, or plot.
 Land used for agriculture is not acceptable as collateral.
 The property will be evaluated by an appraiser hired by the bank.
 Collateral must be pledged with all of the original property papers, such as the registered sale deed, the authorised plan or map, and any links or chain documents.

-- Liquid Assests - Fixed Deposits (FDs), Life Insurance Policies (LICs), and Government Bonds are examples of liquid assets.
+- Liquid Assets - Fixed Deposits (FDs), Life Insurance Policies (LICs), and Government Bonds are examples of liquid assets.
 Since these assets may be instantly transformed into cash, they are purchased at their exact worth.
 Some considerations for borrowers include keeping their FDs with the same institutions they are borrowing money from.
 A new FD can be created for the purpose or the loan can be taken out on an existing FD.
 The FD's holder will continue to receive interest payments as usual.
 When used as collateral, LIC should be a maturing policy with a set maturity date.

 - Third-party Collateral - In the event that the borrower is without collateral of their own, they may pledge third-party collateral held by friends or family members.
 In this situation, the original paperwork for the collateral must also be presented.

 Collateral is required by lenders to minimize the risk of loss.
-However, the compulsion and value of collateral depend on each student’s profile and financial requirement.
+However, the compulsion and value of collateral depend on each student’s profile and financial requirements.
 Some NBFCs even provide unsecured loans up to Rs.20 Lakh to meritorious students.
 Weigh your options and select a lender that gives you clarity and a cost-effective education loan.

-In case you are facing difficulty in arranging an education loan you may also apply for loan through Shiksha.
+In case you are facing difficulty in arranging an education loan you may also apply for a loan through Shiksha.

 Shiksha has partnered with India’s topmost and trusted loan providers who will assist you in getting an education loan.
 Find out more!